bibor/signal-tools-container/README.md

     ./run.sh

 You will get a bash shell in the container
 The normal `run.sh` runs an unprivileged container with acces to Xorg and sound.
-If you want to access an USB device like an SDR or Locic Analyzer you have to run
+If you want to access an USB device like an SDR or locic analyzer you have to run

     ./run-priv-usb.sh

 This will run a **privileged** container with acces to **ALL** your usb devices.
 So be carefull, because the root user in the container is virtually root outside the container!
-To mitigate this Problems you can apply an apparmor profile to the container (see the `run-priv-usb.sh` script).
+To mitigate this problems you can apply an apparmor profile to the container (see the `run-priv-usb.sh` script).

 It would be a wa better idea to pass the device with the `--device=<dev>` option but i didn't get it work yet.